Mudik: History

-The tradition to visit one's hometown, home village or family ancestral home is not a new tradition in Indonesian history.
-Manuscripts dated from the Majapahit period describes that nobles and royals often returned from the capital city in Trowulan to their ancestral home in order to honor and appease ancestral spirits.
+The tradition of visiting one's hometown, home village, or family ancestral home is not a new tradition in Indonesian history.
+Manuscripts dated from the Majapahit period describe that nobles and royals often returned from the capital city in Trowulan to their ancestral home to honor and appease ancestral spirits.
 In Balinese tradition, Hindu Balinese people came home to their hometowns or their home villages during Galungan and Kuningan sacred days, as they believed it marks the time when the ancestral spirits visit their descendants in the mortal world.

-In most parts of Indonesia where Islam is the majority, the homecoming or mudik tradition is most often conducted in the month of Ramadhan, between a week to several days prior to Lebaran (Eid al-Fitr).
-Nevertheless, other ethnicities such as the Madurese are known to conduct their mudik tradition prior to Eid al-Adha instead.
+In most parts of Indonesia where Islam is the majority, the homecoming or mudik tradition is most often conducted in the month of Ramadhan, between a week to several days before Lebaran (Eid al-Fitr).
+Nevertheless, other ethnicities such as the Madurese are known to conduct their mudik tradition before Eid al-Adha instead.
 Indonesian Christians, on the other hand, especially Batak people, might travel to their hometown prior to Christmas.

-The term mudik to coin the specific homecoming activity, started to enter common Indonesians' vocabulary since the 1970s.
+The term mudik to coin the specific homecoming activity has started to enter common Indonesians' vocabulary since the 1970s.
 It is suggested that in 1970s, during the start of Suharto's centralized New Order regime, the prominence of Jakarta as the center of the nation's politics, administrative and economic activities prompted massive urbanization, where the population of rural Javanese villages flocked and migrated to Jakarta and surrounding areas (Greater Jakarta) seeking jobs and economic opportunities.
 The majority of the migrants came from rural Javanese areas; nevertheless, Jakarta also attracted migrants from all over Indonesia.
-These newcomer migrants, that still nurture their links to their hometowns in rural Java or other corners in Indonesia, were actively involved in the annual mudik travel.
+These newcomer migrants, who still nurture their links to their hometowns in rural Java or other corners in Indonesia, were actively involved in the annual mudik travel.

 Outside of Java, Mudik homecoming is also significantly observable in Sumatra, especially in West Sumatra, Riau, Jambi, South Sumatra corridors, where numbers of migrant workers, especially Minang perantauan (migrant) return to their hometown to celebrate Idul Fitri.
+Currently, the government is constructing the Trans-Sumatra Toll Road to ease the traffic on inter-province Sumatran main roads that are congested, especially during mudik travel.

-To prevent the spread of COVID-19, the Indonesian government discouraged people from performing the mudik journey in April and May 2020.
+To prevent the spread of COVID-19, the Indonesian government discouraged people from performing the mudik journey in April and May 2020 as well as in May 2021.